Sulfoxidation

 in chemistry, sulfoxidation refers to two distinct reactions.

+Reactions of alkenes with sulfur dioxide

 In one meaning, sulfoxidation refers to the reaction of alkanes with a mixture of sulfur dioxide and oxygen.
 This reaction is employed industrially to produce alkyl sulfonic acids, which are used as surfactants.
 The reaction requires UV-radiation.

 The reaction favors secondary positions in accord with its free-radical mechanism.
 Mixtures are produced.
 Semiconductor-sensitized variants have been reported.

+Oxidation of sulfides

 Sulfoxidation can also refer to the oxidation of a thioether to a sulfoxide.

-A typical source of oxygen is hydrogen peroxide.
+For unsymmetrical sulfides, the sulfoxide will be chiral.
+Significant effort have led to asymmetric versions of the sulfide to sulfoxide reaction..

+Sulfoxides can be further oxidized to sulfones, as illustrated with diphenylsulfone: